ZFITTER 1985-2013: Competition and cooperation

 Among the first DELPHI papers was \cite{Aarnio:1989tv}.
-From the ZFITTER group, D. Bardin and G. Mitselmaker were DELPHI authors.
+From the ZFITTER group, D.~Bardin and G.~Mitselmakher were DELPHI authors.
 The paper quotes for the theory on the $Z$ line shape G. Burgers \cite{Burgers:1988xy} and A. Borrelli et al. \cite{Borrelli:1989bd}.
 In \cite{Abreu:1990qg}, the $Z$ line shape analysis used the software packages ZAPPH and ZHADRO by G. Burgers \cite{Burgers:1988xy}.
 In \cite{Aarnio:1990qe}, March 1990, our papers \cite{Bardin:1989di,Bilenky:1989zg} are quoted.
-And in \cite{Abreu:1990sr} the package ZFITTER/ZBIZON with reference to the internal note DELPHI 89-71 PHYS 52 and to \cite{Bardin:1989di,Bardin:1989tq} was used.\footnote{ZBIZON is the former version of ZFITTER.}
+And in \cite{Abreu:1990sr} the package ZFITTER/ZBIZON with reference to the internal note DELPHI 89-71 PHYS 52 and to \cite{Bardin:1989di,Bardin:1989tq} was used.\footnote{ZBIZON is the former version of ZFITTER.
+In \cite{delphi:88-67-phys-30} (7 Oct.
+1988), the Fortran code had no special name yet.
+ZBIZON became ZFITTER, when analytical angular integration and common exponentiation of initial and final state radiation were introduced.
+In January 1991, ZFITTER version 3.02 was released, in June 1991 v.3.05, and in September 1991 v.4.0.
+ZFITTER became publicly available, with user interfaces and a draft description, becoming later reference \cite{Bardin:1992jc}.}

 A similar approach was observed in the L3 collaboration, were ZFITTER authors T. Riemann, M. Sachwitz and H. Vogt were collaborating in 1989.
-The internal note L3-001 \cite{Adeva:1989mn} quotes G. Burgers \cite{Burgers:1988xy} and \href{http://cds.cern.ch/record/116932/files/CERN-89-08-V-1.pdf}{CERN 89-08}, but also our paper \cite{Bardin:1988xt}.
+The internal note L3-001 \cite{Adeva:1989mn} quotes G. Burgers \cite{Burgers:1988xy} and {CERN 89-08}\footnote{\url{http://cds.cern.ch/record/116932/files/CERN-89-08-V-1.pdf}}, but also our paper \cite{Bardin:1988xt}.
 The $Z$ line shape analysis seems to be based on papers by Cahn \cite{Cahn:1986qf} and Borrelli et al. \cite{Borrelli:1989bd}.
 In \cite{Adeva:1989zg}, internal note L3-003, our package ZBIZON is quoted with reference to L3 Internal Note 679 as well as \cite{Bardin:1988xt} and the Zeuthen preprint PHE 89-19 \cite{Bardin:1990fu}.
 Back-up radiative corrections had been studied with ZBIZON.
 For the very $Z$ line shape fits they used again Borrelli et al. \cite{Borrelli:1989bd}, Cahn \cite{Cahn:1986qf}, and a paper by Jadach et al. \cite{Jadach:1991ws}, for Bhabha scattering.
 In \cite{Adeva:1989yi}, internal note L3-004, the paper on the Z boson parameters \cite{Bardin:1988xt} was quoted.